Aloor, Ranga Reddy district

 Aloor is a village and panchayat in Ranga Reddy district, Telangana, India.
 It falls under Chevella mandal.

 Aloor has a population of 15000.
 It is not less than a mandal.
 It is situated 11 km away from Chevella.
 The nearest city to Aloor is Vikarabad, which is about 18 km away.

 Aloor has many temples, a mosque, and a church.
 It is famous for its shops and heritage.
 The village has very good water deposits.
 It is well connected through roadways to Chevella and Vikarabad.
+It has largest land area, so that it is divided into three revenue villages 1.Aloor I, 2.Aloor II and 3.AloorIII.
+This village has two MPTCs and 14 wards.
+It also have one hamlet village name Venkannaguda.

+It one of the largest villages of Telangana state.